ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 **nappl** - The name of the primary VIRTEL ACB.

 The APPLID parameter specifies the label or ACBNAME parameter of the VTAM APPL for the primary VIRTEL ACB.
-The value specified here can be overridden in the VIRTEL startup JCL (see “Executing VIRTEL in an MVS environment”, page 21 or “Executing VIRTEL in a VSE environment”, page 39 for details).
+The value specified here can be overridden in the VIRTEL startup JCL (see “Executing VIRTEL in an z/OS environment”, page 21 or “Executing VIRTEL in a z/VSE environment”, page 39 for details).
 When no primary VTAM ACB is required (for example, in the VIRTCT for a VIRTEL Batch job), then this parameter may be coded as APPLID=*NOAPPL*

 If SYSPLUS=YES is specified, a '+' character in the APPLID will be replaced by the value of the SYSCLONE system symbol.
 SYSCLONE is specified in the IEASYMxx member of SYS1.PARMLIB, and identifies the particular LPAR that VIRTEL is running on in a sysplex environment.